moechofe/lowresrmx/asset.dev/manual.md

 ### Input API

-LowResRMX support touch input with float-point precision (but not multi-touches), and limited keyboard input.
+Retro Game Creator support touch input with float-point precision (but not multi-touches), and limited keyboard input.

 User can also rely on the OS virtual keyboard to capture typed characters.